Reslizumab (Cinqair)

 Dosage and Administration

-Reslizumab is available as Cinqair and is supplied for injection as 100 mg/10 mL (10 mg/mL) solution in single-use vials.
-Cinqair is for intravenous (IV) infusion only, and not to be administered as an IV push or bolus.
-Cinqair is to be administered by a healthcare profession prepared to manage anaphylaxis.
+Reslizumab is available as Cinqair for injection as 100 mg/10 mL (10 mg/mL) solution in single-use vials.
+Cinqair is for intravenous (IV) infusion only.
+Do not administer as an IV push or bolus.

 The recommended dosage regimen is 3 mg/kg once every 4 weeks administered by IV infusion over 20-50 minutes.